alecava41/quicos-openbach/ROADMAP.md

 ### 2023-06-09
 Meeting with professor Bujari, notes:
 - It looks like that is not possible to collect metrics directly from the container by using the *collect_agent_api* provided by Openbach;
-- Try to use the existing wiring (TCP/UDP) port to send logs (which seem to be written inside a file, as a kind of dump);
+- Try to use the existing wiring (TCP/UDP port) to send logs/metrics (which seem to be written inside a file, as a kind of dump);
 - Try to avoid changes on the classic way of working of openbach to collect statistic;
 - Try to use the Python job, which is running the container, to send statistic (dump at the end).

 Further goals:
 - Try to understand how scenarios are issued by the auditorium (SSH commands?);
 - Try to understand if it is possible to run scenarios from a command issued by CLI.

+## Week 4
+### 2023-06-12
+- Added example app documentation and screenshots of Auditorium;
+- Deep study on the metrics collection flow of Openbach, it seems that it's quite hard to bypass the normal flow to send stats from container.
+Written an email to professor Bujari, explaining the updated situation.

+### 2023-06-13
+Finished development and trial of basic C/S application.
+Updated the documentation accordingly.